jlyon1/Burndown/README.md

 The idea is to provide a tool that is simple to use to get a feel for if a team or project is making productive changes.

+## State of the project'

+How to use this project - The different charts represent different ways to look at your project in terms of issues, if you wish to ignore an issue add a 'issue/ignore' label, if you want to give it a different weight on the burn down chart (including zero and negative numbers) add a label burdown/{value}

 ## State of the project

 This project is currenlty in early stages, Some features that I plan to implement